Charged With A Crime? We're Ready To Fight.

 The long-term consequences of a DUI conviction can be daunting.
 It can affect your personal and professional life, and the stigma of a criminal record can be challenging to overcome.
 However, depending on the specifics of your case and the outcome, we can help you achieve an expungement of the arrest, which might be possible.
 This process involves filing a petition with the court and demonstrating that you’ve met all the requirements for expungement, such as completing probation or other court-ordered programs.
 If granted, an expungement can significantly improve your future prospects by removing the arrest and outcome from your public record.

 Getting charged with a DUI in Florida is a big deal, but it doesn’t have to ruin your life.
-By understanding what to expect, knowing your rights, and getting an experienced DUI lawyer, like the Board Certified DUI Defense experts at Katz & Phillips, P.A., you can handle the legal process better and work towards the best possible outcome.
+By understanding what to expect, knowing your rights, and getting an experienced DUI lawyer, like the board certified* DUI Defense experts at Katz & Phillips, P.A., you can handle the legal process better and work towards the best possible outcome.
 Just remember to stay calm, be proactive, take the necessary steps to protect your future, and remain silent.

 The experience of being charged with a DUI can be overwhelming, but it’s important to take it step by step.
 Educate yourself about the process, seek professional legal help, and make informed decisions.
 With the right approach and support, you can navigate this challenging time and work towards a resolution that allows you to move forward with your life.
 We look forward to speaking with you and discussing how we can help you get through this challenging time.